w3f/polkadot-wiki-old/docs/polkadot/learn/parachains.md

 Parachain slots will be acquirable through auction, please see the [parachain slots](./auction.md) article.

+## Parachain Development Kits (PDKs)

+Parachain Development Kits are a set of tools that enable developers to create their own applications as parachains.
+For more info see [here](../build/pdk.md).

 ## Deploying parachains

 Please see the builder's article on [deploying parachains](../build/deploy-parachains.md).